nxp-imx/imx-oei/README.md

 Compiling an OEI Image
 =====================

-To get started with the OEI on an NXP iMX95 EVK LP5 board, download the [GitHub](https://github.com/nxp-imx/imx-oei) repository and then compile the OEI for the target configuration.

 For example to build DDR OEI, in the top directory of the code base (e.g. imx-oei):

-    make board=mx95lp5 oei=ddr DEBUG=1
+    make board=mx95libra oei=ddr DEBUG=1

-Copy the resulting binary image file, *build/mx95lp5/ddr/oei-m33-ddr.bin*, to the iMX95 directory of the [mkimage tool](https://github.com/nxp-imx/imx-mkimage).
+Copy the resulting binary image file, *build/mx95libra/ddr/oei-m33-ddr.bin*, to the iMX95 directory of the [mkimage tool](https://github.com/nxp-imx/imx-mkimage).

 Similarly, to build TCM init OEI, in the top directory of the code base (e.g. imx-oei):

-    make board=mx95lp5 oei=tcm DEBUG=1
+    make board=mx95libra oei=tcm DEBUG=1

-Then copy the resulting binary image file, *build/mx95lp5/tcm/oei-m33-tcm.bin*, to the iMX95 directory of the [mkimage tool](https://github.com/nxp-imx/imx-mkimage).
+Then copy the resulting binary image file, *build/mx95libra/tcm/oei-m33-tcm.bin*, to the iMX95 directory of the [mkimage tool](https://github.com/nxp-imx/imx-mkimage).
 Build a boot container using mkimage, program it to the boot device, and boot the board.
-The OEI will display debug messages on the M33 debug UART of i.MX95 19x19 EVK.
+The OEI will display debug messages on the M33 debug UART.

-Customers will usually create their own board port that configures the DDR on their board.